-A: To obtain your discount, all you need to do is provide proof of employment (such as a pay stub, photo ID badge or a letter from your HR office) to the Admissions Advisor.
-Mail the document to Nursing Admissions Advisor, Upper Iowa University, PO Box 1857, Fayette, IA, 52142 or email a copy to firstname.lastname@example.org.
+A: To obtain your discount, all you need to do is provide proof of employment (such as a pay stub or a letter from your HR office) to the Admissions Advisor.
+Email a copy to email@example.com or fax it to (563)-425-5865.
 The discount will then be applied to your account.

 Q: Are classes offered face to face (in class) or online?
 What is the difference between the two?

-A: At UIU you have the option of taking hybrid classes or online classes.
+A: At UIU you have the option of taking hybrid classes at certain locations or online classes for residents of most states in the USA.
 Hybrid classes are a combination of in-class coursework and online coursework.
 Online classes are delivered entirely over the Internet.
 The online classes are NOT self-paced; there are deadlines for assignments just as in other formats.
 The hybrid option is approximately 75% online, and meets for a three hour traditional class just four times during each 8 week term.

 Q: Can I switch between online and hybrid style classes?

 A: For the nursing major courses, students apply to a specific delivery method and location.
 This is their progression and guarantees them access to the required courses each term.
-Students who wish to change location (between a Center and another Center or Online) or delivery method (online or hybrid), must submit a request, in writing, to the Nursing Department.
+Students who wish to change location (between one Center and another) or delivery method (online or hybrid), must submit a request, in writing, to the Nursing Department.
 Requests will be honored as long as there are openings in that location.
-General education classes are offered in a variety of formats, and students can choose any available format for those courses that do not begin with NUR.
+Elective courses are offered in a variety of formats, and students can choose any available format for those courses that do not begin with NUR.